awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 1.5.2 - 2019-07-18 =
+* Fixed: "Redirect URI mismatch" error for "Gmail" mailer when trying to re-authorize an account that was initially created with version < v1.5.0.
+* Changed: Make "Authentication" setting in "Other SMTP" mailer ON by default for new users.
+* Changed: Mailers docs links now point to wpmailsmtp.com own site.

 = 1.5.1 - 2019-07-12 =
 * Fixed: Duplicated emails sent to the first recipient in a loop (and others not receiving their emails).